albertoacuna/AngularJSExamples/README.md

 ##Dependencies
-Source control should already come with all of the npm and bower dependencies.
-If not part of the project you can run
+In order to get all of the npm and bower dependencies you can run the following command in the terminal of the root directory of the project

 ```
   npm install